Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 console.log(add(1, 2));//3

-16. How to find the browser which is running the web page?
+15. How to find the browser that is running the web page?

 Ans.
 The window object navigator is used to find the browser which is currently running the web application.